 It’s common to hear about diet plans for humans.
 There are so many it would be impossible to name them all.
 Whenever people start packing on some extra pounds, they are quick to research methods to shed excess weight.
-But while Americans may obsess about their weight, they often fail to their pets have not only packed on the pounds but have crossed the line to become overweight dogs.
+But while Americans may obsess about their weight, they often fail to recognize that their pets have not only packed on the pounds but have crossed the line to become overweight dogs.

 While pudgy pups might be cute, obese dogs face serious health risks.
 Approximately one in three dogs in the U.S. are overweight.
 Being just a few pounds overweight can significantly decrease the lifespan and quality of life for your dog.
 Dog obesity is dangerous.
 The long-term effects of obesity on dogs range from an increased risk for heart disease and dementia to arthritis.